Apurwa599/Earthquake-Prediction/README.md

-## Earthquake Prediction and Analysis Using Python
+## Earthquake Prediction Using Machine Learing
 This is an academic project completed during my 4th semester as part of the Data Analytics curriculum.

 ## Project Overview:
-This academic project focuses on analyzing the Titanic Passengers dataset to calculate summary statistics such as mean, median, mode, standard deviation, minimum, and maximum values.
-The project helps in understanding data distribution and extracting meaningful insights using basic statistical methods.
+This academic project focuses on predicting earthquake occurrences using historical seismic data and machine learning techniques.
+The goal is to analyze patterns in earthquake data and build a predictive model that can estimate earthquake magnitude based on input features.

+## Objectives: